lgatto/pRolocGUI/README.md

 ### Development version

-The most recent version of pRolocGUI depends on DT version 0.1.40 or higher, which is only available from GitHub.
-The official Bioconductor build infrastructure uses the package from CRAN which is still at version 0.1.
-Hence, you are required to manually install a more recent version of DT and update pRolocGUI.
-To do so, do the following
+The most recent version of pRolocGUI depends on [`DT`](https://github.com/rstudio/DT) version 0.1.40 or higher, which is only available from GitHub.
+The official Bioconductor build infrastructure uses the package from [CRAN](https://cran.r-project.org/web/packages/DT/) which is still at version 0.1.
+Hence, you are required to manually install a more recent version of `DT` and update `pRolocGUI`.
+To do so, run the following commands.

 If not already available, install `devtools`